Menu

 Games – Attack, defend and shoot

-PE days are on TUESDAY & WEDNESDAY
+PE days are on WEDNESDAY & FRIDAY

 Please ensure your child’s school PE kit is clearly labelled.
+Please see our main website for details of school PE kit uniform.

 Music